-There are 6 riding modes, including two customisable to suit, ABS, traction, slide, wheelie and new engine braking controls.
+There are 6 riding modes, including two customisable, ABS, traction, slide, wheelie, and new engine braking controls.

 It is a viable option for a track weapon and is priced competitively, but as with most Aprilia’s reliability and build quality on occasion can be somewhat dubious.